smartdevicelink/rpc_spec/README.md

 ### GetAppServiceData
 Message Type: **response**

-This response includes the data that is requested from the specific service
+This response includes the data that was requested from the specific service

 ##### Parameters